kevinxiong518/interview-question2/README.md

 on the arraylist afterward will result in iterating through the same list twice.
 In the end, we return the NumberList which contains both the list and its string value.

+2. isPermutation
+checks if a list is a permutation of another list.
+It's used in the tests to verify the permutations.

 ### Part two - Adding persistence layer
 We would like to have persistence of the data in case the server drops.